Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 The governor has clashed with Trump in recent days over the federal government’s response to the crisis, trading comments and tweets as Inslee has urged the president to provide states with more aid and equipment.

-“None of us here are being distracted by the background noise that’s come out of the White House,” he said at a news conference in CenturyLink Field Event Center with Seattle Mayor Jenny Durkan, King County Executive Dow Constantine and other local leaders.
+“None of us here are being distracted by the background noise that’s come out of the White House,” Inslee said at a news conference at CenturyLink Field Event Center with Seattle Mayor Jenny Durkan, King County Executive Dow Constantine and other local leaders.
 “Our job is too important to save constituents and neighbors from this deadly virus.”

 The Army is deploying 300 soldiers to the site to staff the field hospital next to CenturyLink Field with at least 148 beds.
 The site is expected to be able to start accepting patients within three days of all equipment arriving and to be fully operational within a week.
 Behind the speakers at the news conference inside the vast, virtually empty event center, soldiers in camouflage fatigues and boots conferred about where to place beds and work stations.

-The number of confirmed coronavirus deaths in the U.S. hit 2,000 Saturday, having doubled in two days, The Washington Post reported.
+The number of confirmed coronavirus deaths in the nation hit 2,000 Saturday, having doubled in two days, The Washington Post reported.
+There have been more than 113,000 cases in the United States.
 Worldwide, more than 600,000 cases have been confirmed.

-A field hospital also already has been set up on an athletic field in Shoreline, and the state has conducted assessments for facilities in Pierce and Snohomish counties.
+A field hospital already has been set up on an athletic field in Shoreline, and the state has conducted assessments for facilities in Pierce and Snohomish counties.

 “This is starting in Seattle,” Inslee said.
 “This capacity is going to grow statewide.
 We need additional hospital beds, additional ICU beds, additional ventilators across the state of Washington.”

+The governor issued a stay-at-home order Monday to try to slow the spread of the virus but made an adjustment Saturday, announcing, among other things, funerals may take place as long as the services are attended only by immediate family members of the deceased and as long as attendees stay at least six feet apart.
+Inslee’s order initially had banned all gatherings, including weddings and funerals.

+“We’re going to have a lot of changes to these orders as time goes on,” he said.
+“What I heard was some heart-wrenching stories in the last 24 hours of people who lost loved ones and could not stand the thought of not being present.”

-The president lashed out at Inslee during a news conference Friday, saying he had advised Vice President Mike Pence not to call Washington’s governor.
+Far away in Washington, D.C., Trump lashed out at Inslee during a news conference Friday, saying he had advised Vice President Mike Pence not to call Washington’s governor.
 Trump implied federal aid might be made contingent on how governors behave.

 “They’re not appreciative to me, they’re not appreciative of the Army Corps, they’re not appreciative to FEMA,” Trump said.

 “I say, ‘Mike, don’t call the governor of Washington, you’re wasting time with him.’
 If they don’t treat you right, I don’t call.”

-Asked about those remarks Saturday, Inslee said emergency work in Washington would continue, undeterred.
+Asked about those remarks Saturday, Inslee said emergency work in Washington state would continue, undeterred.

 “Insults are not going to stop us,” he said, praising the Army, the Federal Emergency Management Agency (FEMA) and Pence, whom the governor has had “good discussions with.”